Codecademy/docs/content/go/concepts/data-types/data-types.md

 ## Number

-In Go, any number is regarded as number, but there are 3 sub-categories:
+In Go, any number is regarded as number, but there are three sub-categories:

 - Integers (signed and unsigned)
 - Floating-point numbers